Fifth-Year Interim Report

 What is the Fifth-Year Interim Report?

-The SACS-COC bases its accreditation of degree-granting higher education institutions on requirements in the Principles of Accreditation: Foundations for Quality Enhancement.
+The SACSCOC bases its accreditation of degree-granting higher education institutions on requirements in the Principles of Accreditation: Foundations for Quality Enhancement.
 These requirements apply to all institutional programs and services, wherever located or however delivered.
 The Compliance Report, recently completed by UTSA during its Reaffirmation of Accreditation review, demonstrates compliance with each of the Commission’s Core Requirements, Comprehensive Standards, and Federal Requirements.
 The Fifth-Year Interim Report must provide the same level of detail and documentary evidence as is provided in the Compliance Report.
-The required elements to address are: Core Requirements 2.8, 2.10; Comprehensive Standards 3.2.8, 22.214.171.124, 3.4.3, 3.4.11, 3.10.3, 3.11.3; and Federal Requirements 4.1 through 4.7.
+The required elements to address are: Core Requirements 2.8, 2.10; Comprehensive Standards 3.2.8, 188.8.131.52, 184.108.40.206, 3.4.3, 3.4.11, 3.10.2, 3.11.3, 3.13.1A-C; and Federal Requirements 4.1 through 4.9.
 It also must provide a report on the impact of the Quality Enhancement Plan.

 The Fifth-Year Interim Report is divided into five parts: